antoniocuegervas/contacteditor/README.md

 8. Couldn't open records with double click (the event is there, but it interferes with the cells, and only works if you don't click an editable cell), so I'm adding a button to open a selected record

 9. ResourceStrings break the unit tests for some reason on the validations -> had to add localisation to unit tests

+10. Could not make the metadata service work, (keep getting an error 500)